 Zach Crusse is in his third season as the Director of Team Operations for Columbus Crew SC in 2018 after joining the club in January of 2016.
 During his first year in MLS in 2016, he was honored with the MLS Team Administrator of the Year Award presented by Sportscorp Travel.

-He came to the Black & Gold after working for U.S. Soccer as its National Teams Coordinator for six years.
-In his current role, he oversees all of the team’s preseason training camps, team travel and scheduling.
-He also works closely with the technical staff and players in the day-to-day operation of the team.
+He came to the Black & Gold after working for U.S. Soccer as its National Team Coordinator for six years.
+In his current role, he oversees First Team and Academy operations and budgets, First Team preseason training camps and regular season team scheduling.
+He also works closely with the technical staff during the player acquisition process as well the day-to-day management of the club’s roster.

-With U.S. Soccer, he worked across all levels, including the Under-15s, U-18s and U-20s.
-With the U-20s, he worked two cycles, including the 2013 FIFA U-20 World Cup in Turkey and the 2015 FIFA U-20 World Cup in New Zealand.
-He also most recently worked with the U.S. Soccer Olympic Team at the 2015 CONCACAF Men's Olympic Qualifying Championship.
+With U.S. Soccer, he worked across all levels of the Federations National Team system including numerous World Cups, specifically the 2014 FIFA World Cup in Brazil, the 2013 FIFA U-20 World Cup in Turkey and the 2015 FIFA U-20 World Cup in New Zealand.
+He also worked closely with the U.S. Soccer Olympic Team during their quest to qualify for the Olympic Games Rio 2016.

-Born and raised in Worthington, Ohio, Crusse graduated from Ohio University with a bachelor’s degree in Sports Management and Business.
+Born and raised in Worthington, Ohio, Crusse graduated from Ohio University with a bachelor’s degree in Business and Sports Management.
 Following graduation, he worked as an Assistant Director of Marketing in the Bobcats’ athletic department.